authgear/authgear-server/docs/specs/billing.md

 If `free_quantity` is present, then `free_quantity` is subtracted from the actual MAU count.
 If the result is positive, the result is uploaded as quantity.

+MAU price must present for each plans even additional maus are not applicable for the plan.
+Set the price to 0 for this case.

 See [Configure Products and Prices](#configure-products-and-prices) for details.

 #### Clear usage rule